CDTDigital/CA-ADPQ-Prototype/process-docs/Sprint-1/sprint-1_Summary.md

 **Review feedback from end users:**

  - Is the desktop experience intended for admins only?
-I think users may also want to register via the desktop in addition to on their mobile device Desktop
+I think users may also want to register via the desktop in addition to on their mobile device
- -Login page:
+ - Desktop - Login page:
       * I think it would be better to say "Welcome" vs. "Welcome to our page"...or possibly remove the welcome.
 The "to our page" piece doesn't feel right to me.
       * "Lets" is spelled incorrectly.
 It should be "Let's".
  - Mobile--Login screen: